TradeIdeasPhilip/entropic-qoi/README.md

 ## TODO first version

-Create a canvas.
+- ✅ Create a canvas.
-Load it with a picture.
+- ✅ Load it with a picture.
-Start with the QOI reference images.
+- Start with the QOI reference images.
-Include an interface to load a local file or an arbitrary url.
+- Include an interface to load a local file or an arbitrary url.

-Create a way to accumulate a map, how many times each number has been used.
+- ✅ Create a way to accumulate a map, how many times each number has been used.
-Focus on the 0-255 actual values and -255 to +255 relative values.
+- ✅ Focus on the 0-255 actual values and -255 to +255 relative values.
-We can deal with % 256 values later if we want.
+  - We can deal with % 256 values later if we want.
-Need to **display** a histogram where each of the values is very clear, even if the counts are rounded to display well.
+- ✅ Need to **display** a histogram where each of the values is very clear, even if the counts are rounded to display well.
-It should not be hard to fit 511 columns across on my screen.
+  - It should not be hard to fit 511 columns across on my screen.
-Need to know how many zeros in each table.
+- ✅ Need to know how many zeros in each table.
-I need to know the cost of encoding with just that one table.
+- ✅ I need to know the cost of encoding with just that one table.

 Then two more experiments.

-(The cost of the one table + the other) / 2 Multiplying the probabilities of each table.
+- (The cost of the one table + the other) / 2
+- Multiplying the probabilities of each table.
-Maybe consider something dealing with the 0's only if we see a lot of 0's first.
+- Maybe consider something dealing with the 0's only if we see a lot of 0's first.
+  - 👆 **Update**: The histograms are in place, values identical to the previous value are _very_ common.

 ## RLE